Guide to Mortgage Statements

 What Is a Mortgage Statement?

-Now comes the mortgage statement, a document that comes from your mortgage loan servicer.
+Now comes the mortgage statement, a document that comes from your home mortgage loan servicer.
 It typically is sent every month and includes how much you owe, the due date, the interest rate, and any fees and charges.

 In the past, the information that was included and the format of a mortgage statement ran the gamut among lenders.
 Thanks to the Dodd-Frank Act, enacted in 2010, mortgage servicers must include specific loan information and follow a uniform model for mortgage statements.

-Statements also include information on any late payments, how much you’ll need to pay to bring your balance into the green, and any late fees you’re dinged with.
+Statements also include information on any late payments, how much you’ll need to pay to bring your balance into the black, and any late fees you’re dinged with.
 You can also find customer service information on your mortgage statement.

 What Does a Mortgage Statement Look Like?